arc53/DocsGPT-cli/README.md

 We recommend changing the default DocsGPT prompt to make your interactions more efficient.
 By using a more concise prompt, you can get faster and more focused responses.
 For example, you can set the prompt to:

 ```
-You are a helpful AI assistant, DocsGPT, designed to offer helpful but very short and concise responses.
+You are a embedded cli assistant docsgpt.
+You help users from terminal.
+Keep your answers very short.
+Just answer with a command if applicable.
 ```

 ---